beyondsimulations/emergencyservices/README.md

 4. All graphs are saved in the folder "graphs"

 ### Apply the benchmark on own datasets
 To apply the benchmark on your own dataset you have to allocate several new files in the folder "data".
 A detailed instruction of all files and possibilities is listed in the file "load_input.jl".
-Execute the follwing steps two start the benchmark after all your files are allocated correctly:
+Execute the following steps to start the benchmark after all your files are allocated correctly:
 1. Rename the variable "problem" in "main_benchmark_settings.jl" after "your_experiment_name" used in all your files
 2. Further parameters can be adjusted as explained in "start_framework.jl"
 3. Execute the file "start_framework.jl" to start the benchmark